|

 RSS can smooth out waves for information surfing

+The Houston Chronicle writes about RSS: As more people find themselves getting most of their news, information and even entertainment online, they're facing a problem.
 There's so much out there, how can a dedicated info junkie keep up?
 It's easy to chew up too much time surfing from site to site, trying to spot changes since the last visit.
+The answer is RSS, a way for sites to get content to users without their visiting the site.

 Saturday, February 12, 2005